 Taking care of your car engine is a must and perhaps the easiest way to do so is by getting a regular oil change.
 Engine oil is the lifeblood of your car – without it, the engine would seize up.
 Neglect regular oil changes and you are asking for catastrophic engine failure.
 The good news is that getting a regular oil change is cheap, quick, and you can even do it yourself.
 We’ve unpacked everything you need to know about engine oil and whether you’re throwing money by changing your oil too frequently.

-What Does Engine Oil Do
+What is Engine Oil Used For?

 The primary role of engine oil is to lubricate moving parts in an engine.
 Oil keeps the parts running smoothly while minimizing friction and engine component wear.
 It also draws heat away from lubricated engine components before the oil is cooled via air in the sump before being recirculated through the engine.

 It does this via your vehicle’s oil system which is made up of the following parts:

 - Oil sump: where the oil is stored